maghetta/big-data-in-genomics-and-transcriptomics/pages/moduli/modulo3.md

 - gProfiler (functional enrichment analysis tool)

-## Obiettivi conoscitivi
+## Learning Objectives

-Al termine di questa attività dovresti essere in grado di:

-- ottenere una lista di tutti i geni umani annotatati per un certo termine GO (Gene Ontology)
+By the end of this activity, you should be able to:

+- Retrieve the HGNC symbol for a given human gene
+- Retrieve a list of all human genes annotated with a given GO (Gene Ontology) term.

 # Gene Annotations: NCBI Gene e Ensembl

-Using the two databases mentioned above (NCBI Gene and Ensembl), try to answer the following questions about the **human gene ZFP36**.
+Using the two databases mentioned above ([NCBI Gene](https://www.ncbi.nlm.nih.gov/gene/) and [Ensembl](https://www.ensembl.org/)), try to answer the following questions about the **human gene ZFP36**.

 Note: Use this activity as an opportunity to explore the databases visually, taking your time and browsing through the different sections available for a gene of interest.
 Be curious and pay attention to the various types of information provided.